Shooo/FlashCards/README.md

 # FlashCards
-A very simple flash card program I wrote a while back.
+A very simple flash card program I wrote a while back to help me with studying.

 #### How to compile:
 call 'make' in the command line